 (a) Submitted to the local Department for Community Based Services office; or

-(b) Sent to the Cabinet for Health and Family Services, Division of Administrative Hearings, Families and Children Administrative Hearings Branch, 275 East Main, Frankfort, Kentucky 40621.
+(b) Sent to the Cabinet for Health and Family Services, Division of Administrative Hearings, Families and Children Administrative Hearings Branch, 105 Sea Hero Road, Suite 2, Frankfort, Kentucky 40601.

 (3) The reason for the hearing shall be included in the hearing request.